 - Coping skills development

-Experiential therapy: For five to seven hours each week, patients at Pocono Mountain Recovery are able to partake in a variety of experiential therapy sessions.
+Experiential therapy: For five to seven hours each week, patients at our rehab center are able to partake in a variety of experiential therapy sessions.
 These sessions, which help men and women heal and recover both mentally and physically, can enhance an individual’s experience at this center so that there is a greater likelihood of achieving an opioid-free tomorrow.
 The following are among the experiential therapies that can become part of a patient’s care:

 - Role playing